 The MA by Research in English is designed for students who have a passion to pursue a research project defined by themselves, but with the support of an academic environment and supervisors.

 You have the opportunity to conduct in-depth research into an area of your choice.
 With the help of dedicated skills sessions and under the guidance of an academic supervisor, you will be expected to write a dissertation, or produce a piece of creative writing of around 25,000 words.

 The School offers a vibrant research culture with two research groups (21C Research Group and Nineteenth-Century Research Group) and regular research seminars.
-Research strengths include Renaissance literature, 19th Century literature, 21st Century literature, Gothic literature, women’s writing, utopianism, American fiction, and drama.
+Research strengths include 18th, 19th, 20th and 21st Century literature, Gothic literature, women's writing, utopianism, American fiction, medieval and Renaissance literature, and contemporary drama.

 Research areas covered within the School include: